macleanl3vin/PlatformVue/README.md

 # Techsmart Platform
 ------------------------------------------------------------
 ## What is this?
-This is a Industry Authentic full-stack web app I developed during the summer of 2023 in an internship with Techsmart a software development company, the project is to assist teachers in managing their daily lesson plans and lesson notes more effectively.
+This is an Industry Authentic full-stack web app I developed during the summer of 2023 in an internship with Techsmart a software development company.
+This project focused on assisting teachers in managing their daily lesson plans and lesson notes more effectively.
 Over the course of the internship I completed the following milestones: